StarRocks/starrocks/docs/loading/BrokerLoad.md

 )
 ```

+> **NOTE**
+>
-> Note: S3A is used for data loads from Amazon S3.
+> - The S3A protocol is used for data loads from Amazon S3.
 Therefore, the file paths that you specify must start with the prefix `s3a://`.
+> - If the IAM role associated with your Amazon EC2 instance is granted permission to access your Amazon S3 bucket, you can leave `fs.s3a.access.key` and `fs.s3a.secret.key` unspecified.

 #### Load data from Google GCS